“Linden Traditions: Choral Classics”

 Lutheran Church of the Cross

-The Linden Singers of Victoria is pleased to present a selection of choral classics, old and new, with string quartet and guest soloists.
+The Linden Singers of Victoria is pleased to present a selection of choral classics, old and new, with the Emily Carr String Quartet and guest soloists Adam Dyjach, tenor, Kyron Basu, baritone, and Jessica Wagner, soprano.

-This concert presents the familiar, rich harmonies of Schubert’s Mass in G, Mozart’s Ave Verum Corpus and Brahms’ Zigeunerlieder, along with the equally beautiful and lush sonorities of Ola Gjeilo, David Archer, and other contemporary composers.
+This concert presents the familiar, rich harmonies of Schubert’s Mass in G, Mozart’s Ave Verum Corpus and Brahms’ Zigeunerlieder, along with the equally beautiful and lush sonorities of Ola Gjeilo.

 Written when he was just 18, Schubert’s Mass in G was completed in under a week in 1815.
 It is modestly scored, requiring only a string orchestra and organ in addition to soloists and choir, but is among the most popular settings of the mass ordinary with its majestic blend of choral and orchestral sounds and pleasing lyrical expression.